Linuxfabrik/lfops/roles/repo_gitlab_runner/README.md

 # Ansible Role linuxfabrik.lfops.repo_gitlab_runner

-This role deploys the GitLab Runner Repository.
+This role deploys the package repository for [GitLab Runner](https://docs.gitlab.com/runner/) (the agent that runs CI/CD jobs scheduled by a GitLab server).

 ## Tags